stargate-bukkit/Stargate-Bukkit/README.md

 - Adds an option for stargates without a sign.
 Right-clicking such a stargate will display gate information
 - Fixes a bug causing signs to be re-drawn after they're broken
 - Makes buttons and signs be replaced by water instead of air when underwater
+- Makes portal info shown when right-clicking a stargate fully customizable

 #### \[Version 0.9.0.5] EpicKnarvik97 fork